Case Study: Coppa Butchery and AgriForaging Compliance Services

 Control

-Staff use monitoring and calibration data in real time.
+Staff use real-time monitoring and calibration data.
 The work feels calmer because it is visible.

 Notes from Coppa for Peers